shuckster/statebot/README.md

 Write more robust and understandable programs.

-Statebot hopes to make [Finite State Machines](https://en.wikipedia.org/wiki/Finite-state_machine) (FSMs) a little more accessible.
+Statebot hopes to make [Finite State Machines](https://en.wikipedia.org/wiki/Finite-state_machine) (FSMs) a little more accessible by focussing on their organisational benefits in a simplified way.

 It's less than 8K gzipped, runs in Node and the browser, and is a [shell-script](https://github.com/shuckster/statebot-sh/) too.